lucas-albers-lz4/irr/docs/PLUGIN-SPECIFIC.md

 The plugin mimics Helm's output style with consistent log levels, color coding (cyan for info, yellow for warnings, red for errors), and status message formatting.
 This creates a seamless user experience that feels like a native part of Helm.

 **Debug Logging Approach:**
-The plugin uses a single `--debug` flag for troubleshooting needs.
+The plugin uses the `LOG_LEVEL=DEBUG` environment variable for troubleshooting needs.
 When enabled, output includes detailed information about operations, API calls, and internal states in a human-readable format.
 Structured data formats are only used in debug mode for machine parsing when needed.

 ### 6.4.
 Telemetry & Privacy
 - No user data collection by default